Platform Overview

 Pros

-- 8 slot titles shown without login
+- You can see slot titles without logging in

-- Game reel animation synced (Chrome test)
+- Game reel animation was matching (Chrome test mode)

-- Fullscreen toggle available on 6/8 slots
+- There is a full screen toggle on 6/8 of the slots

-- Fish games open via same launcher
+- Fish games open through same launcher

-- Visual game cards preload on scroll
+- Visual game cards preload when scrolled,

-- No forced tutorial popup
+- There was no forced tutorial pop-up

 Cons

-- 1 jackpot game available (Jackpot Keno)
+- 1 jackpot game is available (Jackpot Keno),

-- No live dealer tabs or categories
+- There are no live dealer tabs or categories

 Magic City 777 Game Access Summary